Cape Woolamai State Faunal Reserve is the perfect place if you’re planning a breezy, coastal walk during your trip to Phillip Island.

 Most walking guides recommend starting at the Woolamai Surf Beach, which is great if you’re hoping to incorporate some extreme sports into your vacation.

 Due to the variation in terrain, ranging from sand to the coastal track, it’s advisable to wear comfortable, protective shoes.
-A range of walks are signposted throughout the area, allowing walkers to choose the route that suits their fitness and time frame.
+A range of walks is signposted throughout the area, allowing walkers to choose the route that suits their fitness and time frame.
 It’s best to research your route beforehand, to avoid unwanted surprises!
 Less able adventurers may not find the beach walk appropriate, due to the fifty step climb at the end of the path.
 The suggested walks range from 2.5 hours to almost 5 hours, making the reserve suitable for an afternoon stroll or a full day activity.

 Choose whether you want to take in the breathtaking pink granite Pinnacles, the southern coastline of Phillip Island and Wilson’s Promontory or the pink granite quarry at Cleeland Bight.
 From the tip of Cape Woolamai, you may even catch a view of dolphins as they migrate past the island.